Thomas J. Dolina

 Mr. Dolina often handles very difficult and complex litigation matters.
 It requires special skills in negotiation, an adherence to effective case management and strong courtroom etiquette to have obtained successful results in cases involving lenders, business partners and tort litigants.
 His clients have obtained verdicts and settlements in excess of $100,000,000.

 Mr. Dolina’s appellate practice includes the published opinion of Lynne Parry v.
 Allstate Insurance Co., 408 Md.
 130, 968 A.2d 1053 (2009), decided by the Court of Appeals of Maryland in favor of Mr. Dolina’s client, affirming Mr. Dolina’s victories in the Circuit Court and the Court of Special Appeals.
 In addition, Mr. Dolina has argued over two dozen appeals in Maryland and Federal Courts.

 Mr. Dolina is a graduate of the University of Maryland (B.S., 1978) and the University of Baltimore School of Law (J.D., 1981).
 In addition to his graduate training, Mr. Dolina has attended the Harvard School of Law Advanced Negotiation Skills Workshop.

 Mr. Dolina, his paralegals and assistants strive to deliver effective legal services.
 Mr. Dolina has been recognized by the public, judges and lawyers as a model of excellence thus earning an AV Rating.
+He has also achieved the Lead Counsel Rating in Workers' Compensation Law and Labor & Employment Law since 2012, due to his experience, ethical behavior and reputation.
 Additionally, Mr. Dolina’s accomplishments have been recognized by other lawyers naming him a “Super Lawyer” for the past four years.

 Testimonials and Case Summaries

 - Court of Appeals Oral Arguments Webcast Lynne Parry

 Personal Representative of the Estate of Mark Parry, Deceased, et al. v.
 Allstate Insurance Co.

 Issue – Workers’ Compensation – whether the decision of the lower court to allow an insurance company deductions from an uninsured/underinsured policy for unreimbursed medical expenses paid by an employer when no worker’s compensation claim was actually filed by the employee, eliminates the choice of remedy right afforded to injured workers by statute.

 Testimonials and case summaries are available on this site and through the links above.
 They are not a prediction of future success, nor are they a substitute for legal advice.